-The T{SD} pin is a bi-directional I/O structure with an internal pull-up current source with a nominal value of 16 μA biased from V{DD} .
+The T{SD} pin is a bi-directional I/O structure with an internal pull-up current source with a nominal value of 16 μ A biased from V{DD}.

 As an output, this pin indicates the status of the thermal shutdown circuitry.
-Typically, during normal operation, this pin will be pulled up to V{DD} but under fault conditions that create excess thermal loading the CPC7592 will enter thermal shutdown and a logic low will be output.
+Typically, during normal operation, this pin will be pulled up to V{DD} but under fault conditions that create excess thermal loading the CPC7591 will enter thermal shutdown and a logic low will be output.

-As an input, the T{SD} pin is utilized to place the CPC7592 into the "All-Off" state by simply pulling the input low.
-For applications using low-voltage logic devices (lower than V{DD}), IXYS IC Division recommends the use of an open-collector or an open-drain type output to control T{SD} .
+As an input, the T{SD} pin is utilized to place the CPC7591 into the "All-Off" state by simply pulling the input low.
+For applications using low-voltage logic devices (lower than V{DD}), IXYS IC Division recommends the use of an open-collector or an open-drain type output to control T{SD}.
 This avoids sinking the T{SD} pull up bias current to ground during normal operation when the all-off state is not required.
-In general, IXYS IC Division recommends all applications use an open-collector or open-drain type device to drive this pin.
+An open-collector or open-drain type device is recommended to drive this pin.